fbpx

 Kerry Webber

-Kerry is the Goulburn MER Project Manager at the Commonwealth Environmental Water Office.
+Kerry is the Goulburn MER Project Manager at the Commonwealth Environmental Water Holder.
 She has around 35 years’ experience developing policy and coordinating major programs across multiple disciplines including in health, education and the environment.
 Her focus has been on the communications and engagement aspects of the work, and in particular interacting with stakeholders to ensure that products and messages are suitable for their professions and useable by community interest groups.

 Subscribe and get the latest updates in your email inbox